Riddick Moss: Independent circuit (2024–present)

 Six months after his WWE release, Rallis made his debut on the independent circuit on April 13, 2024, where he faced Chris Masters for the Stu Hart Heritage Championship in a losing effort.

+Other media

+Moss made his video game debut in WWE 2k23, he also appears in the mobile game WWE Supercard.

 Personal life

 Rallis' brother, Nick, is the defensive coordinator for the Arizona Cardinals.

 On August 4, 2022, Rallis revealed that he is dating Australian professional wrestler Tenille Dashwood.
 On June 3, 2023, Rallis and Dashwood announced their engagement on Instagram.
 The couple married on March 8, 2024.
 On September 6, 2024, Dashwood announced that she is expecting her first child with Rallis in 2025.
 Their son, Leo Austin, was born on March 4.
+In December 23, 2025, the couple announced that they expecting their second child.
+Their daughter was born in June 19, 2026.